renaissance-benchmarks/renaissance/CONTRIBUTION.md

 These will be known as *minor releases*.

-Although we will strive to have high-quality, meaningful benchmarks, it will be necessary to profilerate the most important ones, and publish them as *major releases*.
+Although we will strive to have high-quality, meaningful benchmarks, it will be necessary to proliferate the most important ones, and publish them as *major releases*.
 This way, researchers and developers will be able to test their software against those benchmarks that were deemed most relevant.
 A major release will still include all the benchmarks in the suite, but the list of highlighted